MoBagel/awesome-sso/README.md

 - [x] A common exception class, supporting both status code and custom error code to map to more detailed error message or serve as i18n key.
-- [x] A common FastAPI app for interaction with service, like user login ,registration and unregistration.
+- [x] A common FastAPI app for interaction with service, like login ,registration and unregistration.
+- [x] a connector for minio object store.
+- [x] a connector for beanie, a mongo odm compatible with pydantic.

 ## Usage